9 arrested, 24 pounds of meth seized during drug trafficking operation in NC - NewsBreak

 The Buncombe County Sheriff’s Office said it received several community complaints in May regarding potential drug trafficking operations selling large amounts of methamphetamine in the Weaverville area.

-During the investigation, deputies seized 24.2 pounds of methamphetamine, three firearms, two vehicles, and $34,138.Caught: Concord man escapes courthouse ahead of drug sentencing
+During the investigation, deputies seized 24.2 pounds of methamphetamine, three firearms, two vehicles, $34,138.1 still wanted after NC teen, man arrested in drug raid, deputies say

 On June 1, a search warrant was served at a home on Alcatnie Drive.
 At that home, the sheriff’s office seized $18,739, 5.1 pounds of methamphetamine, three firearms and various amounts of drug paraphernalia.